 .232 Hazardous Condition - Paid Leave for Non-Required Personnel.
-When a Hazardous Condition is declared, and the Mayor authorizes reduced working hours for Non-Required Hazardous Condition Personnel, such personnel will be granted Hazardous Condition Leave for the time authorized by the Mayor.
+When a Hazardous Condition is declared, and the Mayor authorizes reduced working hours for Non-Required Hazardous Condition Personnel, such personnel may be granted Hazardous Condition Leave for the time and under the circumstances authorized by the Mayor or his designee.